grongierisc/iris-docker-multi-stage-script/README.md

 First we are using the --mount option to mount the builder image.
 - --mount=type=bind is the type of mount
 - source=/ is the root of the builder image
-- target=/builder/root is the root of the final image
+- target=/builder/root is the root of the builder image mounted in the final
 - from=builder is the name of the builder image

 Then we are copying the iris.cpf file from the builder image to the final image.